realazthat/snipinator/README.md

         output.
 Valid colors include anything valid for SVG colors.
 See
         <https://developer.mozilla.org/en-US/docs/Web/CSS/color>.
 Defaults to
         None (fully transparent).
-      rich_rows (int, optional): The number of rows to use for the terminal output.
+      rich_term: (Optional[str], optional): Sets the TERM env var.
+Defaults to None, which uses whatever the env vars already have. rich_rows (int, optional): The number of rows to use for the terminal output.
 Doesn't seem to have much effect.
 Defaults to 24. rich_cols (int, optional): The number of columns to use for the terminal